How to Grow Food in the Heat of the Summer

 Sandy's Arizona garden covered in shade cloth.

-If you're asking which one of the tips is right for you.
-I have to say, all four of them of course!
+If you're wondering which tip is right for you, the answer is simple—all four!
 And perhaps some that I may not have thought of that you are already implementing.

 Feel free to share what YOU do with us via email at permaculturegardens@gmail.com or better yet, join the GIY Community, where you can find encouragement from gardens around the US with similar challenges as yours.